awslabs/soci-snapshotter/docs/build.md

-# Build soci-snapshotter from source
+# Build SOCI from source

-This document is helpful if you plan to contribute to the project (thanks!) or want to use the latest soci snapshotter/cli in the main branch.
+This document is helpful if you plan to contribute to the project (thanks!) or want to use the latest version of either `soci-snapshotter-grpc` or `soci` CLI in the main branch.

 This document includes the following sections: